Use Case

 Where ideation systems break

 Failure mode one: the ritual floats.
 The weekly idea-sourcing block is scheduled "for whenever we have time," which means the first busy week it gets skipped, and the week after that the queue is empty and the team is back to the Monday panic.
-The fix is a fixed, inviolable day, the way Parvez's team protects Tuesday.
+The fix is a fixed, inviolable day that the team protects every week.
 The ritual's power is entirely in its recurrence, and a floating ritual has none.

 Failure mode two: ignoring the comments as an idea source.
 The team treats comments purely as community management to reply to, not as demand signal to mine.
 They miss that the audience is constantly telling them what to make.
 The fix is to read comments twice a week specifically for ideas and to log the recurring questions, because a comment-sourced idea arrives with demand attached and tends to out-perform a guessed trend idea.

 Failure mode three: filtering for feasibility too early.
 Someone in the sourcing session kills a strong idea because it "sounds expensive," before anyone has tried to find the cheap version.
-Parvez named this trap directly, per Parvez (ecommerceexpo.co.uk): "If you start thinking about budget and feasibility too early, you restrict yourself from finding the best ideas."
+The trap is well known: if you start thinking about budget and feasibility too early, you restrict yourself from finding the best ideas.
 The fix is to source first and filter second, with the feasibility gate living in the production pipeline, not in the idea queue.

 Failure mode four: chasing volume over choice.
 The team measures the system by how many ideas it generates and turns ideation into a contest to produce the biggest pile, most of which is never used.
 The fix is to measure the queue by reliable supply with real selection, not by raw count.
 A queue that is deep enough to choose from and tagged well enough to differentiate is doing its job; a queue with two hundred untouched ideas is just inventory.